dancet/rational-investor/README.md

 **Q:** My question isn't answered, where can I find an answer?

 **A:** Open an issue on GitHub or contact me on [Twitter @tomdance](https://twitter.com/tomdance)

+## Todo

+* Add support for CommSec
+* Add support for CMC Markets
+* Consider finding someone to add support for major broker platforms in the US and/or UK